wojake/awesome-xrpl/readme.md

 **Note**: Unverified or deprecated libaries.
 If they're deprecated, an alternative is included

 - [federation-php](https://github.com/ripple-unmaintained/federation-php) - _No Maintainer_ -
-  Simple PHP federation endpoint with a static JSON dataset
+  Simple PHP federation endpoint with a static JSON dataset. _No alternative known_

 # Code/App